The Writing on the Wall — Modern Paraphrase | fresh.bible

 Because sometimes God interrupts the party.
 And when he does, nobody's laughing anymore.

-Belshazzar hosted a massive feast — a thousand of his lords, all gathered in the royal banquet hall.
+Belshazzar hosted a massive — a thousand of his lords, all gathered in the royal banquet hall.
 Wine everywhere.
-And then, deep into the evening, the king made a decision that crossed a line nobody should cross:
+And then, deep into the evening, the king made a decision that crossed a line nobody should :

-Belshazzar, feeling the wine, gave an order: bring out the gold and silver cups that his predecessor Nebuchadnezzar had taken from the in .
+Belshazzar, feeling the wine, gave an order: bring out the gold and silver cups that his predecessor Nebuchadnezzar had taken from the Temple in Jerusalem.
 He wanted everyone to drink from them — his officials, his wives, his concubines, all of them.

 There's something reckless about taking what belongs to God and using it to honor things that aren't God.
 And Belshazzar was about to find out just how reckless.